elleobrien/SIADS_697_Manual/Calendar.md

 The Capstone has three stages as far as the instructional team is concerned: (1) team formation and project proposals, (2) WORK! and (3) grade.

-## Team formation and project proposals
+## Phase 1: Team formation and project proposals
 ### 6-8 weeks before 697 starts
 - I ask MADS Tech to create 3 channels in Slack for enrolled students, `siads697_<term>_001`, `siads697_<term>_001_standups`, and `siads697_<term>_001_team_matching`.
 - I announce in `#general` that students need to be enrolled in 697 to join the team-matching process, as project proposals need to be submitted 1 month in advance of the official class date.